rotmanguy/DPCCA/README.md

 .h5 files with all samples of the WIW dataset (including textual and visual features) are available in the following link:
 [WIW Feature Set](https://mega.nz/#!eV0STDTR!w6Xg248RQdzL28VOmoqsFLidJqrlSZKx7f8AGqfA204).

-Please unzip the data_wiw.zip file into the /data directory.
+Please unzip the wiw_data.zip file into the /data directory.

 In order to run the models please make sure to first split the WIW dataset to train/val/test by running the following command from the command line:
 `python split_wiw.py`